About New Zion

 The New Zion Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Clarendon County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for New Zion, South Carolina residents are available through the local police department and authorized providers in Clarendon County.
+Fingerprinting services for New Zion, South Carolina residents are available through local police (where present) and authorized providers in Clarendon County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the New Zion Police Department or Clarendon County Sheriff's Office for scheduling and fees.

 To register to vote in New Zion, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the Clarendon County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
 For local municipal elections in New Zion, contact the Clarendon County Clerk's office for schedules and ballot information.

 Property records for New Zion, South Carolina are maintained by the Clarendon County Assessor's Office and the Clarendon County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clarendon County, including parcels in New Zion.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Clarendon County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Clarendon County offices at the county courthouse.
 The Clarendon County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for New Zion, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Clarendon County Clerk's office issues marriage licenses and maintains marriage records for Clarendon County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.